 Get the Details of the Blended Retirement System in this Guide

-Clearly, the new Blended Retirement System will be a huge change to the military community, and one that will have to be digested and analyzed over time.
-The onus is on the service member more than ever to be in control of their pension.
+Clearly, the new Blended Retirement System is a huge change to the military community, and one that will have to be digested and analyzed over time.
+The onus is on the service member more than ever to be in control of their pension and to make sure they understand what military retirement benefits they are eligible for.
 The government is trying to save money, but if you are smart and take control, there are many ways to make this new system work to your benefit.

 There is also an enormous benefit to those individuals who enter the military with no intention of remaining for the full 20 years.
 Under this new plan, by maximizing the matching TSP program, they can walk away from the military with greater compensation than has been seen under the current Legacy plan.
 While there are risks, there are great benefits to be had for those who take the time to capitalize on this potential.